-For Barry and Doris living in a nursing home is the only option and they appreciate the variety of services The New Jewish Home offers, from medical to musical.
-They made new friends and have an active life.
+For Barry, due to his health conditions, living in a nursing home is the only option and he appreciates the variety of services The New Jewish Home offers, from medical to musical.
+He made new friends and has an active life.
 Katy and Walter still live at home.
 They feel and hope that the programs they participate in will help them stay there as long as possible.

 *This project was supported with Rita and Alex Hillman Foundation Fellowship

 Barry has bandages on his feet changed almost every night at 4.30am.

 Nurse Chirapon Praserdsuwan gives Barry eye-drops after she changes bandages on his feet.